caaravn/gitnotes/README.md

 Maven Tool:
 -> Maven is build automation tool
-->Developer with code they keep dependencies and compilers file like    pom.xml file       for java code
+->Developer with code they keep dependencies and compilers in a file called build file like    pom.xml file       for java code
                                                                                                package.json file  for nodejs
                                                                                                requirement.txt    for python
                                                                                                project.json       for .net

 -> using maven we are going to build the application code written by developers -> Example after build java code it will generate target folder and .jar file inside in it (target/***.jar)
-     This .jar file is called as Artifact
+     This .jar file is called as Artifact/Package

      Same as above for .NET, PYTHON, NODEJS -------> We get .ZIP file. for java web applications -------> we get .WAR file